Salary and benefits of protective services officers

 Learn about the salary and benefits available to protective services officers, including allowances, leave and flexible working arrangements.

-A career as a protective services officer offers excellent work benefits, including a great salary and superannuation package.
+A career as a protective services officer (PSO) offers excellent work benefits, including a great salary and superannuation package.
 You will be paid to train and learn as a recruit from day one in the Victoria Police Academy.

 Salary